Share your love

 At this point, you should add your local PC IP address and all other machines that you want to whitelist.

-Find the “ignoreip” line and uncomment it by removing the hashtag from it and adding your IP addresses separated by space:
+Find the “ignoreip” line and uncomment it by removing the hashtag from it and adding your IP addresses separated by a space:

 ignoreip = 127.0.0.1/8 ::1 123.123.123.123 192.168.1.0/24

-At this point, find the “bantime” line, the duration for which the IP is banned, by default, it is set to 10m.
+At this point, find the “bantime” line, the duration for which the IP is banned; by default, it is set to 10m.
 You can change the value to your liking:

 bantime = 1d